 Best footwear buy: hands down my Zara Chelsea boots (no. 10 in the list above).
 I have worn them to the bone and its almost on its last legs now.
 I absolutely love the shape of the boots and feel they almost look as good as the Acne ones I love!

 Worst clothing buy: probably the Zara striped cropped top (no. 20 in the list above).
 It was on sale and I think I picked it up without really checking (ok, honestly, I don’t check anything when I pick up clothes so lets not pretend I would have and this was a one off!).
 I later found out there was a small tear which I had to fix.
 However, other than this minor issue I think it was still a great buy and I wear the jumper quite often.

 Worst footwear buy: definitely the Charles & Keith shoes (no. 11 in the list above).
 Now to clarify, this is no fault of the brand – I love C&K shoes, they have been my favourites for years and I am so upset they are not available in London.
 The problem with this is I just got the wrong size.
 I had it ordered to one of our friends in Singapore who brought it along when he came to London.
 Sadly, its now been sent to Bidisha whom it should fit.

 Favourite item: I have only worn it once but its still my H&M Erdem dress (no. 6 in the list above) – its just too gorgeous!

-So now let me hear from you – do you have an idea of how much you spent in a year?
+So now let me hear from you – do you have an idea of how much you spent on clothing and accessories in a year?
 Why not start by keeping an account for a month and go from there?
 Please let me know how this goes – I would be curious to know.
 In the meantime, follow us on Instagram yet?
 We post pictures and updates everyday about what we’re up to.
 Come say Hi 🙂 Till next time!